-- You are applying for your first adult passport; - You are applying to replace a passport that has been lost, stolen or damaged; - The passport you are applying for is for someone aged 16 or under, or - You are applying to extend your passport.
+- You are applying to renew your passport, whether child or adult; - You are applying to replace a passport that has been lost, stolen or damaged; - You applying for your first passport (Virgin Islands); - You are applying to extend your passport.

 Give all the details for both parents of the person named at section 2 of the application form.
+This information is required to populate our new passport system in an effort to protect the identity of our applicants.